atahqn/BrainTumorClassifier/README.md

 - Pre-trained EfficientNet B0
 - Non pre-trained EfficientNet B0

-For pre-trained models, all layers except the last one are frozen, and a new last layer is added for the 4-class classification task.
+All layers except the last one are frozen for pre-trained models, and a new last layer is added for the 4-class classification task.

 ## Training, Inference, and Testing

 The code includes functions for training the model, making predictions on the validation set, and evaluating the model on the test set.
 The loss function used is CrossEntropyLoss.

-Please note that this README is a work in progress and the code is subject to change.
-We are constantly working to improve and update the code.
+In progress, SGD with momentum optimizer is used.
+In the final version, the optimizer changed to the Adam optimizer.

+## Results

+Detailed results and visualizations can be found in the project report.